fumiya-kubota/make_karuta/README.md

 "BG" Please specify the path of the image of the frame.

 ## Options:
-For "paper_size", please select the paper size to use when printing.
+For "paper_size", please select the paper size to use when printing(default is A4).
 "resolution" should specify the resolution, ie pixel per inch (default is 200).
 "karuta_size" is the size of a single karuta.
-Please specify units in millimeters, width, height.
+Please specify units in millimeters, width, height(default is 85,55).
-"dist" is the output destination directory.
+"dist" is the output destination directory(default is dist).